Skip to main content

 Foods that contain a lot of sugar, salt, and/or trans fat fall into the ultra-processed food category.
 Children in the U.S. get about 67% of calories from ultra-processed foods.
 That’s problematic, since a high intake of ultra-processed foods in youth is linked to an increased risk of developing diabetes, heart disease, and certain cancers.

-Ultra-processed snacks that should be minimized include:
+Ultra-processed snacks that you should serve less often include:

 • Candy